jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Windows-Troubleshooting/Fault-Class/windows-update-encountered-an-unknown-error.md

 5. Rename the folder from C:\windows\System32\catroot2 to C:\windows\System32\catroot2.bak.

-6. Carry out an automatic update detection as per the command prompt after the folder C:\Windows\SoftwareDistribution” is created.
+6. Carry out an automatic update detection as per the command prompt after the folder C:\Windows\SoftwareDistribution" is created.

 ***wuauclt.exe /resetauthorization /detectnow***